Japan Subway Systems: Tokyo Subway

-Most subway lines in Tokyo start at around 5am and last trains depart at around midnight, there are few night buses, so taxis are the only option in the early hours.
-Services are less frequent on weekends and public holidays.
-If you miss the last subway here are a number of tips to help you get through the night until the first train comes along.
+Most subway lines in Tokyo start at around 5am and last trains depart at around midnight.
+In Tokyo the rush hour is roughly 7.30am-9.30am and 5.30pm-7.30pm.
+There are not many night buses, so taxis are the only option in the early hours.
+Subway services are a little less frequent on weekends and public holidays.
+There are things you can do if you miss the last subway and have to wait until the first train the next morning.

 The following subway lines in Tokyo have women-only carriages running in the morning rush hour period: Chiyoda Line, Fukutoshin Line (Yurakucho New Line), Hanzomon Line, Hibiya Line, Tozai Line and Yurakucho Line.

 Here are some useful hints to using the Tokyo subway system.

 1. First buy a pre-paid card, such as a Suica or Pasmo.
 They require a refundable 500 yen initial charge, but make subway use infinitely easier than having to buy a paper ticket at a station whenever you ride a train.
 You only need to touch your card for a second on the sensor at the ticket wicket as you pass through.

 2. Identify in advance the number of the exit you will need to take at the destination station and ...

 3. having identified that exit, board the car closest to that destination exit.
 You will save time (and be less likely to get lost) if you can board the car that will stop closest to the destination station exit you will leave from.
 There are charts for that purpose on the station wall, telling you the appropriate cars for each exit at each station, or you can ask a station attendant. "[Name of destination station] no [Exit number] deguchi ni oriru no de, dono sharyo ni noreba ii desu ka."